CDS Co-operatives Privacy Notice

 We will not send you unsolicited marketing material.

-A “cookie” is a piece of software that attached to the hard drive of your computer or mobile device and remembers information about the configuration of your computer.
+A “cookie” is a piece of software that is attached to the hard drive of your computer or mobile device and remembers information about the configuration of your computer.
 We may use this information to track your movements through our website to find out how it is being used and to assess its usefulness.

 Personal information about you is not collected during the tracking process.
 You can disable the cookies that we attach if your browser supports this.
 However, you should bear in mind that if you exercise this option, you may be unable to access certain parts of our site.